curious-droid/curious-droid.github.io/_posts/2023-04-21-game-theory-pt1.md

 ## Extra

-This game is a great time-killer for when I'm bored and with my brother (especially when waiting in line for something).
-There are accompanying hand motions and chants (which do draw some eyebrows from others) but it's overall a more interesting version of Rock Paper Scissors.
-I thought of the contents of this post while I was playing a game of 007 with my brother, and decided it was a decent way to introduce some Game Theory concepts.
+This game is a great time-killer for when I'm bored with my brother (especially when waiting in line for something).
+There are accompanying hand motions and chants (which do draw some eyebrows from others) but it's overall a just more interesting version of Rock Paper Scissors.
+I thought of the contents of this post while I was playing a game of 007 with my brother, and decided it was a decent way to f̶i̶n̶a̶l̶l̶y̶ ̶w̶r̶i̶t̶e̶ ̶s̶o̶m̶e̶t̶h̶i̶n̶g̶ ̶o̶n̶ ̶m̶y̶ ̶b̶l̶o̶g̶ introduce some game theory concepts.

 ## Issues